 It is difficult to predict what restrictions will be put in place, either on a local level or statewide, during this state of emergency.
 According to a memorandum prepared by the Office of Legislative Legal Services (OLLS), the Governor's emergency powers under the Colorado Constitution are limited; however, his statutory emergency powers are broader, and include the ability to procure certain supplies, quarantine people and property, and inform citizens on how to protect themselves to control an epidemic.
 The OLLS memorandum concerning the Governor's emergency powers can be found through the following link: https://bit.ly/2QKOFoG.

 An Executive Order issued by Governor Polis ordering Coloradans to stay at home whenever possible due to the presence of COVID-19 was in effect from March 26, 2020, until April 26, 2020.
 From April 27, 2020, through June 1, 2020, the "Safer at Home" Executive Order allowing many Coloradans to return to work while maintaining a sustainable level of social distancing was in effect.
 On June 1, 2020, Governor Polis issued an Executive Order implementing a number of measures allowing many Coloradans to return to work and recreation in the great outdoors while maintaining a sustainable level of social distancing.
-This order was modified and extended on June 30, 2020, for an additional 30 days.
+Additional information about the current stay-at-home order can be found here: https://covid19.colorado.gov/stay-home-except-essential-needs.
 Members of the public can stay abreast of the Governor's Executive Orders through the following website: https://www.colorado.gov/governor/2020-executive-orders and this LCS memo: https://bit.ly/2Ocea0E.
-Additional information about the stay-at-home order can be found here: https://covid19.colorado.gov/stay-home-except-essential-needs.

 Are there any updates on cures, vaccines, or clothes to wear that are inhabitable to the COVID 19 virus, chemicals that can be used to kill the virus, or lessons learned from Asia?